DNS Certification Authority Authorization: Background

-As of June 2024, Qualys reports that still, only 6.8% of the 150,000 most popular TLS-supporting websites use CAA records.
+As of June 2024, Qualys reports that only 15.4% of the 150,000 most popular TLS-supporting websites use CAA records.

 Record

-Certificate authorities implementing CAA perform a DNS lookup for CAA resource records, and if any are found, ensure that they are listed as an authorized party before issuing a digital certificate.
+Certificate authorities implementing CAA perform a DNS lookup for CAA resource records, and if any are found, ensure that the authority is listed as an authorized party in at least one of the CAA records before issuing a digital certificate.
 Each CAA resource record consists of the following components: